mebuie/ArcMap_Tools/EmergencyManagement/docs/CreateBuildingAssessmentFeatureClass.md

 field.
 This is useful for summarizing affected parcels by zoning type in reports and operational dashboards.
 The Zoning layer must share a unique id with the Tax Appraisal Layer.
 3. **USNG Layer (Optional)** - POLYGON - A U.S. National Grid layer can be used to append the grid label to the USNGCoord field to aid in reporting.

-### Script Setup
+###Requirements
+The tool output must be saved to a geodatabase that supports subtypes and domains.

+The tool output cannot be saved to a feature dataset.

+There is no field mapping.
+The name of the fields in the tax appraisal layer must match exactly the names of the fields in the `addFields` variable if the attributes from the tax appraisal layer are to be inherited.